horizontalsystems/blockchain-crypto-guides/token_guides/ethereum.md

 Each Ethereum node has a live copy of the Ethereum blockchain.
 All nodes talk to each other.
 If one is down the others are there to keep the system running.

-As the cases with all open blockchains, the Ethereum network nodes ensure decentralization, availability 24/7 and censorship-resistance.
+As the case with all open blockchains, the Ethereum network nodes ensure availability 24/7 and censorship-resistance.
 Anyone can unconditionally operate an Ethereum node.
 The more nodes there are online the more secure Ethereum blockchain is.

 ![](https://raw.githubusercontent.com/horizontalsystems/blockchain-crypto-guides/master/token_guides/images/eth-chain-l.png)